The Silver Maples Difference Is The People

 My Mother moved to Silver Maples’ Independent Living in May 2014.
 Her stay there was very short but she loved every minute of it.
 In September she became ill and was placed in The Meadows Respite Care.
 We can’t say enough about the care she received.
 Every staff member always introduced themselves to all of us and made us feel that they really cared about Mother.
 They also made sure that her family had everything that they needed whether it be something to drink, food to eat and just caring.
 Mother was only in Respite Care for six days before she passed away, but what a wonderful experience we had.
 We would recommend The Meadows Respite Care to anyone who might need it.

-But once she settled in, she found that she hadn’t moved to a slow-paced retirement community.
-She’d moved to a community bustling with activities, including lots of social occasions.
+Once I settled in, I quickly found that I hadn’t moved to a slow-paced retirement community.
+I’d moved to a community bustling with activities, including lots of social occasions.
+Read more